Eval427/TDOMI-Remy/README.md

 What am I working on now?

+- My main priority is getting all of the content finished.
+I have a set end goal in mind, and I need to get there before going back and polishing everything

 - I know many of the transitions are extremely ugly.
 I'm working to fix that.

 - The music choice isn't that great IMO.
 Would like some feedback.